Asim927/Task-8/README.md

 - Successful previous campaigns improve outcomes
 - Fewer campaign contacts lead to better response

-## Interview Questions Covered
-- Why Decision Trees overfit?
-- What is max_depth?
-- What is Gini Impurity?
-- What is pruning?
-- What is decision boundary?

 ## Final Outcome
 This task demonstrates interpretable machine learning using Decision Trees and rule-based predictions.